UMD-CS-STICs/389Aspring18/projects/p4-indentifying-duplicate-questions/README.md

-# Practical 4: Indentifying Duplicate Questions on Quora
+# Practical 4: Identifying Duplicate Questions on Quora

 Due: 6.
 May (23:59)